South Australia is a cycling haven in the city, hills, beachside and through wineries.

 1. Riesling Trail, Clare Valley

 Part of the 800km Mawson Trail, the Riesling Trail offers a bite-sized portion of one of the most epic trails in Australia.
 Stretching from Auburn to Barinia, the Riesling Trail takes in farmland, vineyards and wooded areas and the inclines are 1.5% at most - seriously easy!
-There are three trail loops for those who want to cover as much ground as they can without backtracking.
+Starting in Auburn, Clare Valley, there are three trail loops for those who want to cover as much ground as they can without backtracking.
 Signposts along the way point you in the direction of award-winning Clare Valley cellar doors and cafés for that much-needed long lunch break.

 3. Coast to Vines Rail Trail, Fleurieu Peninsula